-In the spring of 2024 I lectured Advanced Integrated Circuits for the third time.
+In the spring of 2025 I lectured Advanced Integrated Circuits for the fourth time.
 I have an inherent need to make things better, and the course is no different.

-In the first round I noticed that little of what I had on slides, or said in lectures, made it into the student brain.
+In 2022 I noticed that little of what I had on slides, or said in lectures, made it into the student brain.
 That annoyed me, and I realized that probably a few things needed to change.